 - Children and young people requiring postural control advice/equipment who are at risk of developing contractures, respiratory complications or other ill health as a result of not being positioned correctly.

-- Children with severe developmental delay
+- Children and young people with severe developmental delay

 - Dysphagia support (postural support/equipment)